strye/csmd-converter/script.md

 Title: SERIES TITLE
 Issue Title: Issue 1 - Title
-Author: Will Strye
+Author: Alto Boren
-Script Description: A 20 page comic for Comics Experience, "Advanced Writing" course.
+Script Description: A 20 page comic about stuff.

 Draft Date: Draft 1
-Contact: will.strye@malignantgenius.com
+Contact: foo@bar.mail

+// This comment will never print.
+Only comments on pages will print.

+# Full Page Panel with titles
 /*

-This is a test comment
+This is a printable test comment
 */

 // This is the second test comment

-# Full Page Panel with titles

 ##